Bumpfel/1DV437-MyGame/README.md

 Unity, computer w. keyboard & mouse

 # How to run
+For windows 64 bit, you can download the compiled game from https://github.com/Bumpfel/1DV437-TopDownShooter-Compiled

-Open in [unity](https://unity.com/) and compile to operating system of choice.
+For other OS's, open in [unity](https://unity.com/) and compile to operating system of choice.